ixion-spacecat/ixions-realm/content/blog/2025/2024-in-summary.md

 ---

+This is my submission for the 32 bit cafe {%link "https://32bit.cafe/newyear25/" %}32-Bit Cafe's Year In Review event{%endlink%}.

 Thank you to xandra and the entire team at 32-bit Cafe!
 Doing this exercise has given me a new appreciation for the good things that happened last year! 😊

 Sources: